Skip to content

 For short runs, the Adidas Everyset performed exactly like I thought it would.
 It’s a shoe that can work for a casual pre and post-workout warm-up run and even some short interval runs.

 The dual-density midsole is responsive enough to where I think it won’t be super offputting in these running contexts.
 However, if you need a shoe for runs longer than 2-3 miles then I’d pass on this model.
-It won’t be the training shoe for hybrid training.
+It won’t be the training shoe for hybrid workouts.

 In the context of daily wear, I like the Adidas Everyset for the most part.
-This shoe’s upper is a perk for this use because it breathes decently well and it has a clean classic Adidas appearance.
+This shoe’s upper is a perk for this use because it breathes decently well, and it has a clean, classic Adidas appearance.

 I also think this shoe has a decent level of comfort overall.
 It’s not the most plush training shoe for daily use contexts but I didn’t find them to be too bad when taking the dog on a 4-mile walk in them.